docsforadobe/premiere-scripting-guide/docs/sequence/sequence.md

 **Description**

-The **Sequence** object represents sequences of media, or ‘timelines’, in Premiere Pro.
+The **Sequence** object represents sequences of media, or 'timelines', in Premiere Pro.

 ---